icerpc/icerpc-docs/pages/getting-started/raising-the-bar/modular-rpc-for-quic.md

 ([HTTP/3][http3]).

 QUIC provides independent streams within the same reliable connection, and these streams are a perfect fit for RPCs: an RPC maps to a QUIC stream, with the request flowing in one direction and the response in the other.
 We anticipate that over time QUIC will become the dominant transport protocol for RPC frameworks.

-IceRPC is a new RPC framework built from the ground-up to take full advantage of QUIC, with support for bidirectional streaming.
+IceRPC is a new RPC framework built from the ground-up to take full advantage of QUIC.
 It is the first RPC framework of the QUIC era:

 ```mermaid
 timeline